syncfusion-content/blazor-docs/blazor/diagram-component/grid-lines.md

 ## Line intervals

-Thickness and the space between gridlines can be customized by using horizontal gridline’s [LinesIntervals](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.GridLines.html#Syncfusion_Blazor_Diagram_GridLines_LineIntervals) and vertical gridline’s [LinesIntervals](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.GridLines.html#Syncfusion_Blazor_Diagram_GridLines_LineIntervals) properties.
+Thickness and the space between gridlines can be customized by using [LinesIntervals](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.GridLines.html#Syncfusion_Blazor_Diagram_GridLines_LineIntervals) property of the HorizontalGridLines and VerticalGridLines.
 In the line intervals collections, values at the odd places are referred as the thickness of lines and values at the even places are referred as the space between gridlines.

 The following code example illustrates how to customize the thickness of lines and the line intervals.